Saturday, October 10, 2020

 Everest legend Mallory and his Sikkim connection- ii

-In terms of Sikkim’s perspective, the first three Everest Expeditions hold special significance for a person by the name of Gyalzen Kazi, who was a landlord but played an important role during the expeditions.
-Gyalzen Kazi was the interpreter for the 1921 Everest Expedition as well as for the 1922 and 1924 Expeditions.
+Regarding Sikkim's perspective, the first three Everest Expeditions hold special significance for a person named Gyalzen Kazi, who was a landlord but played an important role during the expeditions.
+Gyalzen Kazi was the interpreter for the 1921 Everest and 1922 and 1924 Expeditions.

 It is well said that Gyalzen Kazi and Karma Paul, another interpreter from Darjeeling, had a significant role in the Everest Expeditions.
 Gyalzen Kazi was known more for his role as an interpreter but to my findings, he was the first mountain explorer of Sikkim.

-Another interesting finding that came to me was the page of the Aritar Dak Bungalow Visitor Book that has the name of five mountaineers of the 1922 Mt Everest Expedition.
-Charles G. Bruce, Edward "Teddy" F. Norton, Dr Arthur Wakefield, C. John Morris and C. Geoffrey Bruce had signed the visitor book during their stay at the Dak Bungalow on July 29 and 30, 1922.
+Another interesting finding that came to me was the page of the Aritar Dak Bungalow Visitor Book with the names of five 1922 Mt Everest Expedition mountaineers.
+Charles G. Bruce, Edward "Teddy" F. Norton, Dr Arthur Wakefield, C. John Morris, and C. Geoffrey Bruce had signed the visitor book during their stay at the Dak Bungalow on July 29 and 30, 1922.

 Apart from these people, there were eight other expedition members in the 1922 ascent to Mt Everest.
-Though it had been mentioned in different accounts that the first three Mt Everest Expedition teams (1921, 1922 and 1924) did stay at Aritar Dak Bungalow but I have not come across the 1921 and 1924 records in the Visitor Book.
+Though it had been mentioned in different accounts that the first three Mt Everest Expedition teams (1921, 1922, and 1924) did stay at Aritar Dak Bungalow, I have not come across the 1921 and 1924 records in the Visitor Book.

-Coming back to Mallory, ever since his dead body with his face down on the snow had been recovered the assumptions of whether the two missing mountaineers reached their ultimate goal had been running high.
-Although it was Hillary and Tenzing who took the crown of being the first mountaineers to successfully return back after reaching the summit after 30 years of Mallory’s sudden disappearance.
+Coming back to Mallory, ever since his dead body with his face down on the snow had been recovered, the assumptions of whether the two missing mountaineers had reached their ultimate goal had been running high.
+However, Hillary and Tenzing took the crown of being the first mountaineers to successfully return after reaching the summit after 30 years of Mallory's sudden disappearance.

-Everest has deep secrets under its calm silence and in between, there are stories that keep on popping whether they reached the top.
-Mallory had a photograph of his wife and he had promised her that he would click the photograph of himself with his wife’s photograph at the summit.
+Everest has deep secrets under its calm silence; in between, some stories keep popping up about whether they reach the top.
+Mallory had a photograph of his wife, and he had promised her that he would click the photograph of himself with his wife's photograph at the summit.

-When the search team found the body they failed to recover the photograph from the pocket of his cloth.
+When the search team found the body, they failed to recover the photograph from the pocket of his clothes.
 Some believe the photograph might have been left at the summit.
-The camera which the duo had been carrying is still to be recovered and no one knows if it is found in near future we might witness the lost moment of human heroics.
+The camera that the duo had been carrying is still to be recovered, and no one knows if it will be found shortly.
+We might witness the lost moment of human heroics.

-If speculations are to be believed, the presence of snow goggles found on Mallory’s pant pockets throws a different perspective of the event.
-It could be that they were returning after achieving the summit after sunset when the snow goggles are not needed.
+If speculations are to be believed, the presence of snow goggles found on Mallory's pant pockets throws a different perspective of the event.
+They could be returning after achieving the summit after sunset when the snow goggles were not needed.
 Irvine’s snow axe had also been recovered.

-These theories related to George Mallory made him a legend and we are still awaiting more findings that could end the speculations to their final nail.
+These theories related to George Mallory made him a legend, and we are still awaiting more findings that could end the speculations to their final nail.
 Irrespective of all these, the efforts of George Mallory need to be appreciated.
-It was his fantasy and ‘only him’ that made the thought of reaching the summit of Mt Everest fascinating and appealing to all.
+His fantasy and ‘only him’ made the thought of reaching the summit of Mt Everest fascinating and appealing to all.

 Published in Sikkim Express - 11.10.2020